I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 It's a production-grade build, even including FFmpeg source in the image for LGPL compliance (services/agent/3rdparty/ffmpeg/FFmpeg-n8.0.1.tar.gz, with verify_ffmpeg_tarball.py checking its presence and validity at build time).
 Budget 10–20 minutes for the build to be safe.

-Pitfall: The security-patches Stage URL Goes Stale
+Pitfall: The URL in the security-patches Stage Goes Stale

 # v3.2.0 original (excerpt)